YuchenDou9/deymis-gitstory/README.md

 # deymis-gitstory
 Did this work?

-A Wednesday morning a team
-are trying to figure out their project.
+A Wednesday morning a team of  student are trying to figure out their project.

 Chapter 1 (Max)